US STOCKS-Oil, materials lead Wall St towards weekly loss

 “Don’t try to catch a falling knife.
 That’s what you have here,” said Terry Morris, senior equity manager for National Penn Investors Trust Company in Reading, Pennsylvania.

-The S&P energy sector was down 1.3 percent.
-It is down almost 16 percent this year, the worst performing of 10 S&P sectors.
-The S&P 500 index was down 2.8 percent for the week.
+The S&P energy sector was down 1.2 percent for the session and is down almost 16 percent this year as the worst performing of the 10 major S&P sectors.

-Disappointing data that suggested China’s economy softened in November pushed the materials sector down 2.3 percent, making it the worst-performing S&P sector on the day.
+Disappointing data that indicated China’s economy showed further signs of softening in November weighed on the materials sector, which dropped 2.2 percent, making it the worst-performing S&P sector on the day.

-The drop in oil and weakness in China overshadowed strong U.S. consumer sentiment, which hit an eight-year high.

-“It’s not much but I’ll take it,” said Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh.

-Arthur Hogan, chief market strategist at Wunderlich Securities in New York says energy is a distraction.
+“(Energy is) the main distraction for the market.
+The good news is that this is a tailwind for the consumer.
+That’s a positive that’s being ignored,” said Arthur Hogan, chief market strategist at Wunderlich Securities in New York.

-“The good news is that this is a tailwind for the consumer.
-That’s a positive that’s being ignored,” said Hogan, who was also relieved that the U.S. Senate was able to approve a spending bill that ended the threat of a government shutdown.
+Hogan was also relieved that the U.S. Senate was able to approve a spending bill that ended the threat of a government shutdown.
+Traders on Thursday blamed reports that Congressional leaders had run into an impasse in getting a spending bill finished for a late-day pullback in equities.

-Brent crude slipped to $61.35 a barrel, its lowest since July 2009, while WTI crude was last down almost 4 percent at $57.66 as worries persisted over a global supply glut and sluggish demand.
+Brent crude slipped to a low of $61.91, its lowest since July 2009, and was last down 2.6 percent at $62.04.
+WTI crude dropped below $58 a barrel and was last down 3 percent at $58.14 as worries persisted over a global supply glut and sluggish demand.

-Adobe Systems rose 10.8 percent to $77.27, making it the biggest gainer on the S&P 500 after it announced plans to buy stock photography company Fotolia, along with a stronger quarterly report.
+Adobe Systems rose almost 10 percent to $76.56, making it the biggest gainer on the S&P 500 after it announced plans to buy stock photography company Fotolia along with a stronger quarterly report.

-The benchmark S&P 500 index was posting 14 new 52-week highs and 34 new lows; the Nasdaq Composite was recording 47 new highs and 143 new lows.
-(Editing by Bernadette Baum, Meredith Mazzilli and James Dalgleish)
+The benchmark S&P 500 index was posting 13 new 52-week highs and 34 new lows; the Nasdaq Composite was recording 38 new highs and 137 new lows.